-Fundraising events to finance micro-credits projects for women in Burundi to allow them to acquire economic autonomy and improve their standard of life.
+- We contribute monthly as members and organize fundraising events to finance micro-credits projects for women in Burundi to allow them to acquire economic autonomy and improve their standard of life.

-Working in partnership with on-the-ground agencies, we help women from all walks of life, but we especially seek financial donations to provide micro-loans with minimal interest that gets reinvested in other women's programs.
-Micro-loans are a proven effective and innovative form of financial assistance — to various groups of women and girls in need, including:
+- Working in partnership with on-the-ground agencies, we help women from all walks of life by providing them with micro-loans with minimal interest.
+Micro-loans are a proven effective, innovative, and empowering form of financial assistance for women and girls in need.

 - Young mothers

-- Single mothers head of families
+- Single mothers head of families and widows

-- Young orphan girls
+- Orphan girls

 - We also act as a knowledge sharing and cultural hub, and assist women and families in the Burundian diaspora in Toronto (Canada) and beyond.